T-R0D/UNR-CS-Summer-Camp/lessons/09_actuators.md

 ```

 ## Challenges
-1. Learn how to control LEDs, both on the Arduino and using the breadboard.
+1. Learn how to control LEDs using analog write.
+Write your own blink program
+   that uses `analogWrite` to make the LED alternate between being dim and
+   bright.
 2. Learn how to use a servo motor.
 3. Learn how to use the piezo buzzer to play tones.
 4. `(Extra)` Pick another actuator you find interesting and learn about it.